-FUNDAMENTAL IN TORSION FIG. 5 Some Modes of Mechanical Vibration in a Bar respect to the width of the specimen and observing that the amplitude of the resonance signal decreases to zero; if it does not, the signal is an overtone of flexure or a spurious frequency generated elsewhere in the system.
-Dimensions and weight of the specimen may be measured before or after the test.
-Measure the dimensions with a micrometer caliper capable of an accuracy of ± 0.01 mm; measure the weight with a balance capable of ± 10 mg accuracy.
+FUNDAMENTAL IN TORSION FIG. 5 Some Modes of Mechanical Vibration in a Bar

+Measure the dimensions with a micrometer caliper capable of an accuracy of $\pm 0.01$ mm; measure the weight with a balance capable of $\pm 10$ -g accuracy.

 Note 3-It is recommended that the first overtone in flexure be determined for both rectangular and cylindrical specimens.
 This is useful in establishing the proper identification of the fundamental, particularly when spurious frequencies inherent in the system interfere (as, for example, when greater excitation power and detection sensitivity are required for work with a specimen that has a poor response).
 The fundamental and overtone are properly identified by showing them to be in the correct numerical ratio, and by demonstrating the proper locations of the nodes for each.
-Spinner and Tefft recommended using only the fundamental in flexure when computing Young's modulus for a rectangular bar because of the approximate nature of Pickett's theory.
+Spinner and Tefft recommend using only the fundamental in flexure when computing Young's modulus for a rectangular bar because of the approximate nature of Pickett's theory.
 However, for the nominal size of bar specified, the values of Young's modulus computed using Eq 1 and Eq 2 will agree within 1 %.
-When the correction factor, T_2 , is greater than 2 %, Eq 2 should not be used.
+When the correction factor, $T_2$ , is greater than 2 %, Eq 2 should not be used.

-6.2 Procedure B-Elevated Temperature Testing- Determine the mass, dimensions, and frequencies at room temperature in air as outlined in 6.1.
+6.2 Procedure B, Elevated Temperature Testing-Determine the mass, dimensions, and frequencies at room temperature in air as outlined in 6.1.
 Place the specimen in the furnace and adjust the driver-detector system so that all the frequencies to be measured can be detected without further adjustment.
 Determine the resonant frequencies at room temperature in the furnace cavity with the furnace doors closed, and so forth, as will be the case at elevated temperatures.
 Heat the furnace at a controlled rate that does not exceed 150°C/h.
-Take data at 25° intervals or at 15 min intervals as dictated by heating rate and specimen composition.
+Take data at 25° intervals or at 15-min intervals as dictated by heating rate and specimen composition.
 Follow the change in resonance frequencies with time closely to avoid losing the identity of each frequency.
 (The overtone in flexure and the fundamental in torsion may be difficult to differentiate if not followed closely; spurious frequencies inherent in the system may also appear at temperatures above 600°C using certain types of suspensions, particularly wire.)
 If desired, data may also be taken on cooling; it must be remembered, however, that high temperatures may damage the specimen, by serious warping for example, making subsequent determinations of doubtful value.